 Park Recycling Grants

 Keep PA Beautiful will award 25 grants in 25 days to local affiliates and other tax-exempt groups across the state. he grants provide up to $1,000 for community improvement projects in three focus areas of Prevent It, Clean It, or Keep It and will be announced daily on Facebook and Twitter from September 1, 2016 through September 25, 2016.
 The selected projects will be representative of all the different ways we can individually and collectively improve our communities including planting natives, restoring habitats, restoring our parks, cleaning up our rivers and communities, providing recycling opportunities at special events and so many more.
 Click here to learn more.
-The application deadline is Aug.
-15, 2016.
+Application period is closed.

 Keep America Beautiful (KAB) has announced the 2016 Park Recycling Infrastructure Grant program in partnership with Dr. Pepper Snapple Group.
 Local governments, non-profit organizations, and other community groups are eligible to receive recycling bins to collect cans and bottles.
 For those communities selected to receive a grant, KAB will arrange to have the bins delivered.
 The grants are intended to help communities increase access to recycling in a range of "on-the-go" settings, including neighborhood parks, waterfronts, athletic fields, rec facilities, and nature trails.
 Click here to learn more or to apply online.
 Application period is closed.